-I remember a CEO of fortune 1000 company once said, “At the end of the day, CEO is a HR person, and all he does is people management.”.
+I remember a CEO of fortune 1000 company once said, “At the end of the day, CEO is a HR manager, and all s/he does is people management.”.

 So beside strategic thinking, business risk profiling, exploring/implementing new opportunities, articulation, etc capabilities required for you to lead/guide your organization; you certainly need to look at following 10 things that great managers do, and they are really good at it.